 João Heitor Marques, Inês Morais, João Coelho, Milton Severo, Maria João Menéres, João Melo Beirão

 Retina (Philadelphia, Pa.)
-2024 Aug 09To describe a series of patients with hereditary transthyretin amyloidosis (ATTRv) with vitreous amyloid and to study the efficacy and safety of pars plana vitrectomy (PPV) for its treatment.
-Retrospective study of 266 patients with ATTRv due to Val30Met mutation submitted to PPV for vitreous amyloid, with a minimum 3-month follow-up.
-Indications for surgery were disabling myodesopsia or 2 lines loss in visual acuity.
+2024 Dec 01To describe a series of patients with hereditary transthyretin amyloidosis with vitreous amyloid and to study the efficacy and safety of pars plana vitrectomy for its treatment.
+Retrospective study of 266 patients with hereditary transthyretin amyloidosis because of Val30Met mutation submitted to pars plana vitrectomy for vitreous amyloid, with a minimum of 3-month follow-up.
+Indications for surgery were disabling myodesopsia or two lines loss in visual acuity.
 Only the first operated eye was considered for analysis.
-Male patients were operated at younger age (51.0 vs 53.6, p<0.001).
-Best-corrected visual acuity improved from 0.38 to 0.89 (decimal scale, p<0.001).
-Preoperative glaucoma was associated with lower gain in visual acuity (p<0.001).
-During the follow-up, 69%, 22% and 1% developed new onset glaucoma, retinal angiopathy or retinal detachment, respectively, and 36% required cataract surgery.
-PPV was also required in the fellow eye in 57%.
-ATTRv-related death occurred in 27%, 9.3 95%CI 8.0-10.7 years after PPV.
+Male patients were operated at younger age (51.0 vs. 53.6, P < 0.001).
+Best-corrected visual acuity improved from 0.38 to 0.89 (decimal scale, P < 0.001).
+Preoperative glaucoma was associated with lower gain in visual acuity ( P < 0.001).
+During the follow-up, 69%, 22%, and 1% developed new-onset glaucoma, retinal angiopathy, or retinal detachment, respectively, and 36% required cataract surgery.
+Pars plana vitrectomy was also required in the fellow eye in 57%.
+Hereditary transthyretin amyloidosis-related death occurred in 27%, 9.3 (95% confidence interval 8.0 to 10.7) years after pars plana vitrectomy.
 Vitreous opacities are frequently the first symptomatic manifestation of ocular amyloidosis.
 Moreover, they may be a marker of mortality.
 Vitrectomy is a safe and effective treatment, but these patients require long-term follow-up to monitor the development or worsening of glaucoma or retinal angiopathy.

 João Heitor Marques, Inês Morais, João Coelho, Milton Severo, Maria João Menéres, João Melo Beirão.
-Pars-plana vitrectomy for the treatment of vitreous amyloid in patients with hereditary transthyretin amyloidosis.
+PARS PLANA VITRECTOMY FOR THE TREATMENT OF VITREOUS AMYLOID IN PATIENTS WITH HEREDITARY TRANSTHYRETIN AMYLOIDOSIS.
 Retina (Philadelphia, Pa.).
-2024 Aug 09
+2024 Dec 01;44(12):2098-2104

 PMID: 39121491